DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 vault operator init
 ```

 Make sure you keep the unseal keys and token that will be displayed in a safe place!
-They can't be retrieved afterwards.
+They cannot be retrieved afterwards.

 Unseal the vault: